 (ContainsTraces of Crustacea,May contain traces of allergens)

-Thinly slice the brown onion (use suggested amount).
-Peel and finely grate the ginger.
-Trim the ends of the green beans and cut in half.
+Thinly slice the brown onion (see ingredients list).
+Trim the green beans and cut in half.
 Slice the zucchini into half-moons.
+Finely grate the ginger.

-Rinse the jasmine rice well.
-In a medium saucepan, bring the water (check ingredients list for the amount) to the boil.
-Add the rice, stir, cover with a lid and reduce the heat to low.
-Cook for 11-12 minutes, then remove the pan from the heat and keep covered for another 10-15 minutes, or until the rice is tender and all the water is absorbed.
-TIP: Don't lift the lid while the rice is resting so you don't lose any steam!
+In a medium saucepan, bring the water to the boil.
+Add the jasmine rice, stir, cover with a lid and reduce the heat to low.
+Cook for 12 minutes, then remove the pan from the heat and keep covered for another 10-15 minutes, or until the rice is tender and all the water is absorbed.
+TIP: The rice will finish cooking in its own steam so don't peek!

 While the rice is cooking, heat a drizzle of olive oil in a large frying pan over a medium-high heat.
-Add the brown onion and cook for 4-5 minutes, or until softened.
-Add the yellow curry paste (2 tsp for 2 people/ 1 tbs for 4 people) and ginger and cook for 1 minute, or until fragrant.
-TIP: The curry paste is hot!
-Feel free to add a little more or less, depending on your taste preference.
-TIP: Frying the curry paste before adding the vegetables allows for a deeper, more intense flavour.
+Add the onion and cook for 4-5 minutes, or until softened.
+Add the ginger and yellow curry paste (2 tsp for 2 people / 1 tbs for 4 people) and cook for 1 minute, or until fragrant.
+SPICY!
+You may find the curry paste hot!
+Feel free to add more or less, depending on your taste.

-Add the green beans and zucchini to the frying pan and cook for 4-5 minutes, or until softened.
+Add the green beans and zucchini to the frying pan and cook, stirring, for 4-5 minutes, or until softened.

-Divide the rice between bowls and top with veggie Thai yellow curry.
-Sprinkle over the roasted cashews.
+Divide the rice between bowls and top with the veggie Thai yellow curry.
+Sprinkle with the roasted cashews.